junaidhas/rock-paper-scissors/README.md

 # rock-paper-scissors
-python program for rock, paper, scissors game with scores,
+python program for rock, paper, scissors game with scores of user and computer,

 steps: